Burgers dynamics for Poisson point process initial conditions of the Weibull class: Introduction

 A significant portion of prior work considers Gaussian initial conditions with power-law spectra \cite{Gurbatov1981,She1992,Gurbatov1997}.
 These lead to self-similar evolutions with an expanding integral scale.
 Although the Hopf–Cole transformation \cite{Hopf1950,Cole1951} gives an explicit expression for the solution at arbitrary time in terms of the initial state, closed-form statistical results are only available in special cases—for instance, for Brownian initial velocity fields \cite{Bertoin1998,Valageas2009a} or for white-noise initial velocities \cite{Frachebourg2000a,Valageas2009b}.

 Another class of initial conditions that yields explicit results is based on Poisson point processes.
 When the Poisson intensity follows a power law, the dynamics again become self-similar.
 Building on \cite{Molchanov1997,Gueudre2014}, we recently studied the case of negative exponents $\alpha < -3/2$ \cite{Valageas2025}, which leads to Fr\'echet-type probability distributions with heavy power-law tails.
 In this paper, following \cite{Bernard1998,Bauer_1999}, we instead focus on exponents $\alpha > -1$, which produce Weibull-type distributions characterized by stretched-exponential tails.
-We extend previous analyses by computing one- and two-point statistics of both the velocity and density fields for arbitrary Poisson exponent $\alpha$, and by providing numerical results for representative examples.
+The motivation for focusing on this class is twofold.
+First, it complements the previously studied Fréchet regime and thereby completes the characterization of Poisson-driven initial conditions across all admissible exponents.
+Second, the Weibull class exhibits qualitatively different statistical behavior—most notably, rapidly decaying tails—which allows us to explore how the nature of rare events influences the resulting dynamics.
+We extend previous analyses by computing one- and two-point statistics of both the velocity and density fields for arbitrary Poisson exponent $\alpha > -1$, and by providing numerical results for representative examples.